 Bright accent cushions, or even a striking couch, can add colour to the living room, visually separating it from that large, vintage buffet or dramatic artwork in the dining room.

 And for the kitchen?
 How about patterned china on the shelves or a bright backsplash?
+Or, how about considering contrasting or bold shades for the dining room paint ideas?

 Another popular way to anchor a large space is to create a central seating area.
 And with our world of choices in terms of couches, sofas, wingback chairs and more (not to mention fabric colours, textures, and patterns), this can make for some terrific focal points in your open plan.